RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ra/ra-5.6.md

 ## Control Statement

-Compare the results of multiple vulnerability scans using {{ insert: param, ra-05.06_odp }}.

-## Control guidance

-Using automated mechanisms to analyze multiple vulnerability scans over time can help determine trends in system vulnerabilities and identify patterns of attack.
+The organization employs automated mechanisms to compare the results of vulnerability scans over time to determine trends in information system vulnerabilities.

-## Control assessment-objective
+## Control Objective

-the results of multiple vulnerability scans are compared using {{ insert: param, ra-05.06_odp }}.
+Determine if the organization employs automated mechanisms to compare the results of vulnerability scans over time to determine trends in information system vulnerabilities.